GabrielSlima/blog/articles/self-iprovement-insecurity.md

         negotiating enough time to actually understand things, and change stuff.
         At my first job at this project I asked them for a simpler task because I wanted to have enough time to get used with the system, before making bigger changes.
-After a few weeks, I was feeling more confortable to make changes, but one chage was bigger than the other so it was kind of scary. the insecurity was always tehere.
+After a few weeks, I was feeling more comfortable to make changes but still one change was bigger than the other and it was kind of scary anyways.
+The insecurity was always there.
     </p>
     <p>
         Everything changed after I talked to this other developer.
 He was